metricaez/concave_x_colors_nft/README.md

  - [x] Upload THE COLOR contract
  - [x] Make a web site to mint THE COLOR primitive
  - [ ] Make a fancy landing page
- - [x] Create basic concave related SVG (in the format of <svg fill="none" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" width="500" height="500" style="backgrond-color:#85fbae" SOME PATH here />
+ - [x] Create basic concave related SVG
  - [ ] Create fancy svg with animation
  - [x] Create basic contract that will generate svg
  - [ ] Create nft contract that will generate concave nft based on the primitive in the wallet